MERNCraft/css-only-games-1/README.md

 Custom CSS properties do not behave like variables do in other languages.
 So _I_ always say "custom CSS ***properties***", to make this distinction clear.
 But if you call them "CSS variables", I won't say anything.
 I'll just sigh.

+Here is the official explanation of this, without any reference to CSS elves: [Resolving Dependency Cycles](https://www.w3.org/TR/css-variables-1/#cycles)

 ### Setting a starting value for a counter

 To explore how custom CSS properties can interact with counters, create a new HTML file with the following body: